gertjana/gertjana.github.io/_posts/2019-03-17-smartmeter-experiments-1.md

 tags: [smartmeter, p1]
 ---

-> Disclaimer: This is all based on the Dutch P1 Standard, in other countries it will not work or your experiences may vary
+Disclaimer: This is all based on the Dutch P1 Standard, in other countries it will simply not work or at best your experiences may vary

 ![Smartmeter](/images/smartmeter.png){: .align-right}